Icinga/icinga-doc/markdown/en/newbie.md

 ### 2.2.4.
 Packages

-Please use packages to install the necessary software wherever possible.
-It circumvents some problems during installation and configuration - but more important - it allows for easy updates.
-Being a newbie to monitoring you very seldomly need a feature introduced in the most current git snapshot.
+Please use packages to install the necessary software wherever possible. monitoring you very seldomly need a feature introduced in the most current git snapshot.
 "Leading edge" can result in "bleeding edge" very quickly and having enough trouble getting the product up and running